Mindflash/mf-api-example/CUSTOMBRANDING.md

-Custom Branding Collateral
+# Custom Branding Collateral

 With this guide and the sections provided in this file you’ll be able to customize the portal.Using this guide you can easily configure your custom branding based on given components/Elements color/background-color from excel sheet

--->For changing the background image put images in the assets folder.
+->For changing the background image put images in the assets folder.

--->For changing the text label color replace the css of elements/components inside custom.css
+->For changing the text label color replace the css of elements/components inside custom.css

 Look at the below sections provided to see which number matches which element you can change, reference from excel sheet

-Public Pages(Login Page)
+#### Public Pages(Login Page)

 ![login_image](https://user-images.githubusercontent.com/10574792/98499369-5bb16a00-226f-11eb-8312-5bdcab9c1514.png)

-Public Pages(Forgot password page)
+#### Public Pages(Forgot password page)

 Customization of Forgot password text label put the color inside custom.css.